 What is an ETVE holding and how does it affect the Spain corporate tax rate?

-In Spain, the Foreign Securities Holding Entity (Entidad de Tenencia de Valores Extranjeros, ETVE) is a corporate structure, mainly engaged in the acquisition, ownership, and management of financial stakes in companies based outside the country.
+In Spain, the Foreign Securities Holding Entity (Entidad de Tenencia de Valores Extranjeros, ETVE) is a corporate structure primarily engaged in acquiring, owning, and managing financial stakes in companies based outside the country.

 What is the role of a holding?

-For those unfamiliar with the business world, holdings are legal structures that hold shares or stakes in other companies to control their management and strategic decisions: creating a portfolio of businesses, asset management, receiving dividends, interests, and capital gains from the sale of stakes, etc.
+For those unfamiliar with business structures, holdings are legal entities that hold shares or stakes in other companies to control their management and strategic decisions — creating portfolios, managing assets, receiving dividends, interest, and capital gains from the sale of stakes, and more.

 ETVE: the Spanish holding

-Today, they are a strategic tool for multinationals and companies making significant profits, and increasing their competitiveness in the international market.
+Today, they are a strategic tool for multinationals and profit-driven companies seeking to enhance their global competitiveness.

 Eligibility conditions for the ETVE regime

-Do you want to know if your company is eligible for this advantageous Spain corporate tax rate?
-Check the following conditions:
+Is your company eligible for this advantageous Spain corporate tax rate regime?
+Check the following requirements:

-The company must be resident in Spain, subject to Spanish Corporate Tax.
+- The company must be tax-resident in Spain and subject to Spanish Corporate Tax.

-The foreign entity in which the stake is held must be subject to a tax similar to the Spain corporate tax rate and not be resident in a tax haven.
+- The foreign entity in which the stake is held must be subject to a tax similar to the Spain corporate tax rate and must not be resident in a tax haven.

-Its activity must include the management and direction of stakes in non-resident entities.
+- The company’s activity must consist of managing and directing stakes in non-resident entities.

-This participation must be held for at least one year.
+- This participation must be held for a minimum of one year.

-The holding must have professional means (such as an office and staff) in Spain, but must not engage in direct commercial activities.
+- The holding must have professional means in Spain (e.g., office, staff) but must not engage in direct commercial activities.

-Finally, the company must notify its intention to apply for the ETVE regime to the Spanish tax administration.
+- The company must formally notify the Spanish tax administration of its intention to apply for the ETVE regime.

 Tax advantages of ETVE holdings